Spectroscopy – Light & Photons to Materials –

 What you can expect to learn in this laboratory

 The ability to open new horizons through your own efforts.
 This skill is of use in many areas of our life, but there are few opportunities to learn it.
 I recommend you to have several skills in our lab: (1) sensitively perceive the present situation to forge your own path to new possibilities, (2) an appropriate awareness of the present issues and possess the solving skills of these issues, (3) a high level of linguistic ability, including presentation skills, communication skills, and written composition skills, (4) strong interpersonal skills to obtain funding and build consensus.
 I support you as you learn these through advancing your research.
-I also support you in studying abroad or starting a venture business during or after your time in our laboratory.
+I also support you to be a professional researcher or starting a venture business during or after your time in our laboratory.

 【Job category of graduates】